Alloy Artifacts

 The overall length is 12.8 inches, and the finish is plain steel.

-This hammer is very similar to the Sears Companion No. 3812 "BF" Claw Hammer, and the presence of the "BF" code suggests that they may have been made by the same manufacturer.
+This hammer is very similar to the Sears Companion No. 3812 "BF" Claw Hammer, and the presence of the "BF" code suggests that they were likely made by the same manufacturer.

 The No. 7218 hammer was listed in the 1979 "La Cross Roofing" Fuller excerpt catalog.